This is Mazon Monday post #170. What's your favorite Mazon Creek fossil? Tell us at email:[email protected].

 -----------------------------------------------------

-There are a few species of Aphlebia and Rhacophyllum found in the Mazon Creek fossil deposit.
-They are all rare, some are even extremely rare.
-All are somewhat problematic, with some classified with aquatic plants and others with ferns.
-Aphlebia and Rhacophyllum are known from many Pennsylvanian Period fossil deposits in Europe and the United States including Illinois, Missouri, Indiana, Pennsylvanian, and New Hampshire.
+Several species of Aphlebia and Rhacophyllum have been identified in the Mazon Creek fossil deposit, though all are considered rare—and some exceptionally so.
+Their classification is somewhat uncertain, with some specimens grouped with aquatic plants and others with ferns.
+These genera are known from numerous Pennsylvanian Period fossil sites across both Europe and the United States, including locations in Illinois, Missouri, Indiana, Pennsylvania, and New Hampshire.

 R. clarkii appears on page 135 of Jack Wittry's "A Comprehensive Guide to the Fossil Flora of Mazon Creek".